saleor/storefront/README.md

 ## Features

-🏎️ **Next.js 13**: Using the latest version of Next.js with file-based routing, React 18, Fast Refresh, Image Optimization and more.
+🏎️ **Next.js 13**: File-based routing, React 18, Fast Refresh, Image Optimization and more.

-🔥 **App Router**: Storefront utilizes React Server Components, Data Cache, and async components.
+🔥 **App Router**: Uses React Server Components, Data Cache, and async components.

-🟦 **TypeScript**: Built with typesafety in mind and with TypeScript strict mode enabled.
+🟦 **TypeScript**: Strongly typed codebase and GraphQL payloads with strict mode.

-🦄 **GraphQL best practices**: Reduced boilerplate and bundle size thanks to GraphQL Codegen and `TypedDocumentString`.
+🦄 **GraphQL best practices**: Uses GraphQL Codegen and `TypedDocumentString` to reduce boilerplate and bundle size.

-💳 **Payment Apps integration**: The checkout process is integrated with Saleor Payment Apps – just a few clicks away from using Adyen (Stripe coming soon).

-🛠️ **Customizable CSS**: TailwindCSS can be extended or replaced with your favorite CSS solution.
+🛠️ **Customizable CSS**: TailwindCSS can be extended or replaced with an alternative CSS solution.

 👌 **Tooling included**: Comes with ESLint, Prettier, Husky, Lint Staged, and Codegen preconfigured.

 ## Quickstart

 > [!IMPORTANT]
-> The fastest way to get started with Saleor is using a free developer account at [Saleor Cloud](https://cloud.saleor.io/).
+> To quickly get started with the backend, use a free developer account at [Saleor Cloud](https://cloud.saleor.io/).

 Install the latest version of the Saleor CLI by running the following command: